tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 Synonyms are names and synonymy is between names but, if the names have  different nomenclatural types, a Taxon Concept is required.
 Therefore,  `synonym` is a property of the Taxon Concept class. `synonym` is used here  in the strict meaning that the type of a name falls within a Taxon Concept.
-The same goes for the `acceptedName` and therefore `synonym`  has the same relationship to Taxon Concept as `acceptedName`.
+The same goes for the `taxonName` and therefore `synonym`  has the same relationship to Taxon Concept as `taxonName`.
 This allows one  to dispose of names without having to deal with the Taxon Concepts that were  realised along with the publication of these names.
-If one wants to include  these “original concepts” and indicate a relationship between Taxon  Concepts, and the more precise relationship is not provided, the  `intersects` Taxon Relationship can be used.
+If one wants to include  these “original concepts” and indicate a relationship between Taxon  Concepts, and the more precise relationship is not provided, the  `intersects` property can be used.

 **Examples**